dasari97/dasari97/README.md

 # Hi there! 👋

-I'm [Dasari Sai Krishna], a passionate IT professional with expertise in cloud computing, infrastructure automation, and DevOps practices.
+I'm Dasari Sai Krishna, a passionate IT professional with expertise in cloud computing, infrastructure automation, and DevOps practices.
 Here's a glimpse of my skill set:

 ## 💼 Professional Experience